without orange spots

 amoea Bergh, 1905 in Kay, 1979.
 It was first recorded in Hawaii

 intergrading with mottled forms in that region.
-However, there's a
+So, there's a chance that they might represent the Indo-Pacific form.

 4.6 mm: Hekili Point, Maui; March 30, 2006.